NVIDIA/NeMo-Aligner/docs/user-guide/CAI.rst

 `Constitutional AI (CAI)`_ is an approach by Anthropic to train AI systems that are helpful, honest, and harmless, without relying on human feedback labels for harmlessness.
 CAI uses a set of natural language principles to guide AI behavior and self-improvement.
 The method consists of two stages: a supervised learning stage, where the AI critiques and revises its own responses according to the principles, and a reinforcement learning stage, where the AI learns from its own feedback based on the principles.
-CAI allows training a harmless but non-evasive AI assistant that engages with harmful queries by explaining its objections to them.
+CAI allows training a harmless, but non-evasive AI assistant that engages with harmful queries by explaining its objections to them.

 .. _Constitutional AI (CAI): https://arxiv.org/abs/2212.08073

 CAI
 ###############
-The basic steps of CAI, as illustrated in Figure 1 of the paper (below):
+The basic steps of CAI are described in this section and illustrated in the figure below (`Figure 1 <https://arxiv.org/abs/2212.08073>`_).

-(Supervised Stage) Critique → Revision → Supervised Learning: The AI generates responses to harmfulness prompts using a helpful-only AI assistant, then critiques and revises its own responses according to a principle in the constitution, and then finetunes the original model on the revised responses.
+(Supervised Stage) Critique → Revision → Supervised Learning: The AI generates responses to harmfulness prompts using a helpful-only AI assistant, then critiques and revises its own responses according to a principle in the constitution, and then fine-tunes the original model on the revised responses.

 (RL Stage) AI Comparison Evaluations → Reward Model → Reinforcement Learning: The AI generates pairs of responses to harmfulness prompts using the finetuned model, then evaluates which response is better according to a principle in the constitution, and then trains a reward model based on this dataset of AI preferences and a human helpfulness preferences.
 The AI then trains with RL using the learned reward model.

 .. image:: ../assets/cai_diagram.png
    :alt: basic steps of the CAI process

+   Constitutional AI Steps. `Figure 1 <https://arxiv.org/abs/2212.08073>`_.

-Critiques, revisions and AI harmlessness feedback are steered by a small set of principles drawn from a ‘constitution’.
-The supervised stage significantly improves the initial model, and gives some control over the initial behavior at the start of the RL phase, addressing potential exploration problems.
+Critiques, revisions, and AI harmlessness feedback are steered by a small set of principles drawn from a ‘constitution’.
+The supervised stage significantly improves the initial model.
+It gives some control over the initial behavior at the start of the RL phase, while addressing potential exploration problems.
 The RL stage significantly improves performance and reliability.

 Motivation
 ###############
+Constitutional AI motivation refers to designing AI systems in such a way that their objectives and behaviors are guided by a set of predefined rules or principles.
+It includes the following:

 Scaling supervision: using AI to help humans supervise other AIs more efficiently and effectively, especially for tasks where AI capabilities may exceed human ones.